-Putin delays constitutional vote allowing him to keep power
+Putin delays constitutional vote that would extend his rule

-MOSCOW (AP) — Russian President Vladimir Putin has postponed a nationwide vote on proposed constitutional amendments that include a change that would allow him to seek another term in power.
+MOSCOW (AP) — Russian President Vladimir Putin on Wednesday postponed a nationwide vote on proposed constitutional amendments that include a change that would allow him to seek another term in power.

 He also announced during a televised address to the nation that the government doesn’t want Russians except those working in essential sectors to come to work next week.
 He said that stores, pharmacies and banks will stay open.